-- Except in the case of a single-family residence, landlords must provide and maintain appropriate receptacles for the removal of garbage and arrange for their frequent removal.
+- Except in the case of a single-family residence, landlords must provide and maintain appropriate receptacles and conveniences for the removal of normal amount of rubbish and garbage and arrange for their frequent removal.

 - Except in the case of a single-family residence, or where the building is not required by law to be equipped for the purpose, landlords must supply running water as reasonably required by the tenant.

 - Prior to the initial date of initial occupancy, landlord shall inventory the premises and make a written record detailing the condition of the premises and any furnishings or appliances provided.
 Duplicate copies of this inventory shall be signed by both landlord and tenant and a copy given to each tenant.
 (Haw.
 Rev. Stat. §521-42)

 - Tenants must comply with all building and housing codes materially affecting health and safety.

 - Tenants must keep that part of the premises that the tenant occupies and uses as clean and safe as the condition of the premises permits.

 - Tenants must dispose of all rubbish, garbage, and other organic or flammable waste cleanly and safely.